emergence-engineering/blog/features/article/components/lexicalComponents/README-lexical-github.md

 6. `LinkPreviewPlugin` requires 2 parameters:

 - `showLink`: takes a boolean value
-        - if true, inserts the link inline and puts the preview at the bottom of the editor
+    - if true, inserts the link inline and puts the preview to the bottom of the editor
-        - if false, inserts the preview as a block and nothing else
+    - if false, inserts the preview as an inline-block element and nothing else

    - `fetchingFunction`: `(link: string) => Promise<{url: string, title: string, description: string, images: string[]}>` a function that takes a link and returns a `Promise` that resolves to the link preview data, you can easily do this using next.js API routes